telerik/blazor-docs/components/signature/appearance.md

 ## Rounded

-The Rounded parameter applies the `border-radius` CSS rule to the button to achieve curving of the edges.
+The Rounded parameter applies the `border-radius` CSS style to the button to achieve curving of the edges.
 It takes a member of the `Telerik.Blazor.ThemeConstants.Signature.FillMode` static class:

 | Class members | Manual declarations |
 |------------|--------|